(All fields required)

 Resuscitation; triage; acuity

-Charles J. Schubert, MD Associate Program Director, Global Health Track
+Charles J. Schubert, MD Director, Residency Global Child Health

 is a clinical educator involved with the development of global health education for the residency program.
 He is involved in the development of curriculum, in addition to unique learning opportunities related to global health.
 He has also been trained in improvement science and maintains involvement in this field.